dclement1/WWII_Bombing_Missions_DB/README.md

-# World War II Bombing Mission -- SQL Relational Database
+# World War II Bombing Missions -- SQL Relational Database

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This project is an attempt to create a relational database of the World War II bombing missions dataset.
 Some digital humanities projects have already been done with this dataset; however none of them take advantage of the usefulness of relational databases.
 Therefore, I believe the creation of this database will allow an increased ease of access,